paulkarpenko/us-code-ui/uscode/title-20-education/chapter-25a-overseas-defense-dependents-education.md

 (4) such other factors as the Director considers appropriate.

-**(b) Issuance, etc., of regulations** Any regulation under subsection (a) of this section shall be issued, and shall become effective, in accordance with the procedures applicable to regulations required to be issued by the Secretary of Education in accordance with [section 1232 of this title](./chapter-031-general-provisions-concerning-education.md#section-1232).
+**(b) Issuance, etc., of regulations** Any regulation under subsection (a) shall be issued, and shall become effective, in accordance with the procedures applicable to regulations required to be issued by the Secretary of Education in accordance with [section 1232 of this title](./chapter-031-general-provisions-concerning-education.md#section-1232).

 **(c) Applicability of certain provisions**